ArnaudDroitLab/de_rus_jacquet_2023/README.md

-# IPS

-Projet IPS et astrocytes humain.
+This repository contains the code for the IPS analyses published in de Rus Jacquet, et al 2023.